bing0o/SpFire/README.md

 if you want to get links from a web site just enter:<br/>
 python SpFire.py -t [Your Target Host]

-also, you can use your cookie to request target host looks like:<br/>
+also, you can use your cookie to request target host, like the following command:<br/>
 python SpFire.py -t [Your Target Host] -c "cookie_name=cookie_value"

 Happy Hacking